SB186 Alabama 2013 Session

 - Schools, students taught at home by either private tutor or under church school law may participate in public K-12 extracurricular activities, Tim Tebow Act

-This bill would allow a student being taught at home or at a church school to participate in athletics and on athletic teams.
+SB186 would allow students taught at home or in church schools to participate in public school athletics and athletic teams under the same rules as public school students.

-This bill would require a participating student who participates in an extracurricular activity at a public school to commit to and only participate in that extracurricular activity at that public school for the duration of the school year, and would allow a student to participate in different extracurricular activities at the same public school.
+- A participating student must commit to and only participate in that extracurricular activity at one public school for the school year, but may participate in different activities at the same public school.

-This bill would also specify that no school team utilizing these students would be impeded from competing against any other public or private school team.
+- No public school team using these students would be impeded from competing against other public or private school teams; nonpublic schools may permit participation if allowed.

 - Subjects